rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 ### Resource model

-The initial resource model generated during project setup will contain information just about the RunDeck server host and is useful just for running local commands on the RunDeck server.
+The initial resource model will contain information just about the RunDeck server host and is useful just for running local commands on the RunDeck server.
 You can browse the project resource model by going to the "Run" page.